-Beamforming will also be used with these larger arrays to help the 5G system overcome more obstacles by enabling packets to traverse multiple routes to reach a client.
+Beamforming is also used with these larger arrays to help the 5G system overcome more obstacles by enabling packets to traverse multiple routes to reach a client.
 Businesses that hope to use beamforming technology will need to investigate their carriers' 5G coverage maps.
 Carriers are deploying 5G now, with increasing coverage in urban areas; 5G network deployment will expand over time to more rural or remote locations.

-3. Spectrum and bandwidth
+2. Spectrum and bandwidth

-Spectrum will be a key consideration in choosing both carriers and equipment.
+Spectrum is a key consideration in choosing both carriers and equipment.
 Much of the 5G deployment will be over existing 3G and 4G spectrum, enabling backward compatibility with older devices.
-However, a new opportunity is emerging with 600 MHz spectrum that has just been opened.
-T-Mobile is making a strong play for this space in the U.S., but that comes with a compatibility price as specialized equipment will be required and some devices designed for 600 MHz may not share other more traditional spectrum ranges.

 One of the ways 5G will overcome the bandwidth limitations of today's systems is through network slicing.
-Network slicing takes a page from the virtualization trend that has driven greater density, capacity and capability in data centers by "slicing" resources up in order to share more idle resources and increase overall usage.
-With network slicing, 5G carriers will have better utilization of their networks, handling more users and transferring more data simultaneously.
+Network slicing takes a page from the virtualization trend that has driven greater density, capacity and capability in data centers by "slicing" up resources in order to share more idle resources and increase overall usage.
+With network slicing, 5G carriers have better utilization of their networks, handling more users and transferring more data simultaneously.

-4. Rural and remote locations
+3. Rural and remote locations